jasoneckert/WASTC/Part 3 Topic 2 - Exploring Kubernetes.md

   - `kubectl get hpa webapp`

 # Upgrading/Downgrading Container Images in Production
-After a while, your developers will make a new container image available (e.g. jasoneckert/x86webapp:2.0 on Docker Hub).
-To update your Kubernetes cluster to use the new image in production, you can either:
+  * After a while, your developers will make a new container image available (e.g. jasoneckert/x86webapp:2.0 on Docker Hub)
+  * To update your Kubernetes cluster to use the new image in production, you can either:
     - Edit your deployment (`kubectl edit deployment webapp`), modify the `Image` line and save your changes, or
     - Run `kubectl set image deployment/webapp webapp=jasoneckert/webapp:2.0`

-Kubernetes will immediately start replacing the pods with your new image in sequence until all of them are upgraded.
-If an upgraded image causes stability issues, you can revert to the previous image using `kubectl rollout undo deployment webapp`.
-You can also use `kubectl rollout history deployment webapp` to view rollout history.
+  * Kubernetes will immediately start replacing the pods with your new image in sequence until all of them are upgraded
+  * If an upgraded image causes stability issues, you can revert to the previous image using `kubectl rollout undo deployment webapp`
+  * You can also use `kubectl rollout history deployment webapp` to view rollout history

 # Ingress
-Up until now, you've had to access the pods that comprise webapp using http://UbuntuIP:port (where port is the port exposed from our NodePort service).
-This is because K3S comes preconfigured with the Traefik ingress controller that allows external traffic to enter your Kubernetes cluster and interact with exposed services.
-However, most Kubernetes clusters do not come with a preconfigured ingress controller, and you must configure either a load balancer service or an ingress controller to provide access to a service from outside the Kubernetes cluster.
+  * Up until now, you've had to access the pods that comprise webapp using http://UbuntuIP:port (where port is the port exposed from our NodePort service)
+    - This is because K3S comes preconfigured with the Traefik ingress controller that allows external traffic to enter your Kubernetes cluster and interact with exposed services
+  * However, most Kubernetes clusters do not come with a preconfigured ingress controller, and you must configure either a load balancer service or an ingress controller to provide access to a service from outside the Kubernetes cluster
-- To use a load balancer, you just need to change from using NodePort to LoadBalancer and pay for the load balancing service on your cloud provider.
-The cloud provider then gives you an external IP that you can use when creating a DNS record for your Web app.
+    - To use a load balancer, you just need to change from using NodePort to LoadBalancer and pay for the load balancing service on your cloud provider - the cloud provider then gives you an external IP that you can use when creating a DNS record for your Web app
-- Alternatively, you can use an ingress controller (Traefik, Nginx, HAProxy, etc.) that accepts and reroutes traffic to your services.
-The easiest way to install an ingress controller in your Kubernetes cluster is by running a ***Kubernetes operator*** (a script for performing Kubernetes tasks), or by using the ***Helm package manager*** (which uses ***Helm charts*** to define the components to download and how to connect them to other components within Kubernetes).
+    - Alternatively, you can use an ingress controller (Traefik, Nginx, HAProxy, etc.) that accepts and reroutes traffic to your services - the easiest way to install an ingress controller in your Kubernetes cluster is by running a ***Kubernetes operator*** (a script for performing Kubernetes tasks), or by using the ***Helm package manager*** (which uses ***Helm charts*** to define the components to download and how to connect them to other components within Kubernetes)

 NOTE: To configure a different ingress controller in K3S, you must edit /etc/systemd/system/k3s.service, add the `--disable traefik` option and restart K3S with `systemctl restart k3s.service`.

 # Monitoring
-You can also use graphical apps to monitor and manage Kubernetes.
-The most common app for this is Lens (https://k8slens.dev), which is quite powerful.
-Unfortunately, it can also be quite daunting for those new to Kubernetes as it can view/edit all of the core concepts (deployments, services, HPA, etc.) as well as advanced ones.
+  * You can also use graphical apps to monitor and manage Kubernetes
+    - The most common app used by developers for this is Lens (https://k8slens.dev), which is quite powerful
+      - Unfortunately, it can also be quite daunting for those new to Kubernetes as it can view/edit all of the core concepts (deployments, services, HPA, etc.) as well as advanced ones

-Most administrators use a combination of command line tools and templating tools (e.g. Terraform) for managing Kubernetes, but use graphical tools for monitoring it.
-There are many cloud-based monitoring tools (e.g. Datadog) that can be integrated into Kubernetes for a fee, as well as free tools that you can install directly in your Kubernetes cluster, such as Prometheus and Grafana.
-Prometheus monitors the events in your cluster and sends the data to Grafana for visualization.
-Even the graphs and metrics shown in the Lens app require Prometheus (they are empty otherwise).
+    - Most administrators use a combination of command line tools and templating tools (e.g. Terraform) for managing Kubernetes, but use graphical tools for monitoring it
+      - There are many cloud-based monitoring tools (e.g. Datadog) that can be integrated into Kubernetes for a fee, as well as free tools that you can install directly in your Kubernetes cluster, such as Prometheus and Grafana.\
+      - Prometheus monitors the events in your cluster and sends the data to Grafana for visualization
+      - Even the graphs and metrics shown in the Lens app require Prometheus (they are empty otherwise).

 To install both Prometheus and Grafana, you can install the Prometheus stack using a Kubernetes operator or Helm chart.
 This will install a series of pods, including a pod called prometheus-grafana.
 Since these pods take several minutes to start, watch the output of `kubectl get pods` periodically to know when they are ready.
 Next, run `kubectl expose service prometheus-grafana --type=NodePort --target-port=3000 --name=pgservice` and log into the Grafana Web app http://UbuntuIP:3000 as the user admin (default password is prom-operator) and view the different available monitoring templates by navigating to Dashboards > Browse.